-Thousands gather at Tacoma Dome for Bernie Sanders rally
+Bernie Sanders tells big Tacoma Dome crowd the Democratic establishment ‘should be getting nervous’

 Swarr, a 46-year-old from Tacoma, said Sanders is the first Democratic presidential candidate she’s supported in her life.
 She’s always been a loyal Green Party voter, she said, but is excited about Sanders.

-“I appreciate that he’s a democratic socialist,” Swartz said.
+“I appreciate that he’s a Democratic Socialist,” Swarr said.
 “He’s the only candidate who’s consistently supportive of social justice issues across the board.”

-Both said they’re most impressed by his health care plan, minimum-wage change and rejection of corporate greed.
+Both said they’re most impressed by his health care plan, support for a higher minimum wage and rejection of corporate greed.

-“I think he’s going to get the nomination,” said Potters, a 60-year-old woman visiting from North Carolina.
+“I think he’s going to get the nomination,” said Potters, a 60-year-old visiting from North Carolina.
 “Trump won’t be able to bully and intimidate him like he did with Hillary.
 I can’t wait to see that debate.”

 While neither supported Sanders in 2016, they said they got to know him better during his 2020 campaign.